laurent-martin/ibm-ace-manufacturing-test/README.md

 If no server certificate is provided, the server generates a self signed certificate containing the hostname (of the container, so we fix the hostname value on container startup) in `/app/pki/own`.

-Edit configuration.env and set the address of the OPC PLC VM: `opcua_server_address` The execute:
+Edit configuration.env and set the address of the OPC PLC VM: `opcua_server_address`.
+Then execute:

 ```bash
 make deploy_opcplc
 ```

+> **Note:** To just build the file: `make build_opcplc`

 It will do the following:

-- On the OPC PLC VM, in the user's home, a folder `pki` is created
+- Build an archive (tgz) with necessary files
+- Send this archive to the container host for simulator
+- Extract the archive on remote host

+### Startup

+The container creation script is provider for convenience: `create_container_opcplc.sh`

+Execution does this:

+- Create a folder `pki` in the current folder ($HOME).
+This folder will be mounted as volume in the container (`/app/pki`).
-- Copy the file `clientCertificate.crt` and `start_opc.sh` into it.
+- Copy the file `clientCertificate.crt` into it.

-Later, when the container is started, a volume is created to map this `pki` folder in the user's home to the `/app/pki` folder in the container.
+- Create the container (but not start it)
+- Display useful commands

+Several parameters are provided to the simulator to allow unencrypted use, trust of client cert, fix the container hostname.
 The simulator is given the path to the client certificate (in the container) to add it to the trusted store.

-### Startup

-The startup script is provider for convenience: `start_opc.sh`

-Several parameters are provided to allow unencrypted use, trust of client cert, fix the container hostname.

 ### Server certificate